postulatum/plantum/DEPLOYMENT.md

 # GitHub Pages Deployment Guide

-This guide explains how to deploy your TUM Master Credit Tracker to GitHub Pages.
+This guide explains how to deploy your planTUM to GitHub Pages.

 ## Prerequisites